Code Coverage

 Note

-• Next step is to launch OpenOCD and send some commands.
-To start openOCD from the extension, execute the ESP-IDF: OpenOCD Manager command or from the OpenOCD Server (Running | Stopped) button in the Visual Studio Code status bar.
-OpenOCD server output is shown in menu View > Output > ESP-IDF.
+9. Launch OpenOCD and send some commands.
+To start OpenOCD from the extension, execute the ESP-IDF: OpenOCD Manager command or use the OpenOCD Server (Running | Stopped) button in the Visual Studio Code status bar.
+OpenOCD server output is shown in View > Output > ESP-IDF.

 Note